diku-dk/cmis-online/docs/about.md

 </table>

 <h4>Textbook:</h4>
-<p>We do not use a textbook.
-Slides, notes, articles, and copies of texts are available on [this page]({{ '/slides' | relative_url }}).</p>
+<p>We do not have a single textbook in this course.
+Instead slides and notes are
+available on <a href="{{ '/slides' | relative_url }}">[this page]</a>.
+The slides make references to textbooks, scientific papers and software that we strongly encourage students to read and investigate themselves.</p>

+<h4>Flipped Classroom Teaching</h4>
-<h4>This is a flipped classroom course - What does this mean?</h4>
+The physical version of this course is designed as a flipped classroom course - what does this mean?
 <p>The course is structured as follows:</p>
 <ul>
     <li>There are no formal lectures, we may present short overviews of topics as we go along.</li>
     <li>You will have to work in groups throughout all hours, teachers will be coaching and mentoring you during class hours.</li>
-    <li>Video screencasts where the teachers give an overview of the syllabus slides will be distributed on this course web page and on YouTube.</li>
+    <li>Video screencasts where the teachers present theory from the syllabus slides will be distributed through this website.</li>
-    <li>Slide material, notes, and other reading material will also be distributed through this course web page.</li>
+    <li>Slide material, notes, and exercises will also be distributed through this course web page.</li>
     <li>Online quizzes will be available through Absalon.</li>
     <li>All questions regarding slides, programming, hand-ins, the syllabus, and other direct course-related content must be asked during class hours.
 E-mails will in general be ignored if questions belong to the class hours.</li>
     <li>Students will be divided into random workgroups every week.</li>
-    <li>Weekly exercises in Jupyter notebooks will be distributed on the [exercises page]({{ '/exercises' | relative_url }}) to help students with programming exercises and support students in making their bi-weekly hand-ins.
-Those need to be submitted through Absalon.
-See the [exercises page]({{ '/exercises' | relative_url }}) for details.</li>
+    <li>Weekly exercises in Jupyter notebooks will be distributed on the
+<a herf="{{ '/exercises' | relative_url }}">[exercises page]</a> to help
+students with programming exercises and support students in making their bi-weekly hand-ins.
+The hand ins need to be submitted through Absalon.
+See the <a herf="{{ '/exercises' | relative_url }}">[exercises page]</a> for details.</li>
     <li>All hand-in deadlines are strict.
-Students are allowed to hand in early; the TA will provide written feedback on hand-ins.
+Students are allowed to hand in early; the TA will provide
+written feedback on hand-ins.
 We will try and have feedback available no later than one week after the respective hand-in deadline.</li>
     <li>Students are allowed to work together but hand-ins are individual and we will check for plagiarism.</li>
 </ul>